A UserZoom competitive UX measurement report

 Kroger is the bottom performer, with the lowest task success and ease of use, and highest number of problems.

-For our UX competitors, Amazon.co.uk had the lowest average time on task and highest ease of use score; but most number of page views, while Sainsbury’s and Morrisons were the most difficult to use and customers experienced the most problems and frustrations.
+For our UX competitors, Amazon.co.uk had the lowest average time on task and highest ease of use score; but the most page views, while Sainsbury’s and Morrisons were the most difficult to use, and customers experienced the most problems and frustrations.

 It’s an accessibility issue.
-Not everyone is able to type into a search tool, and although there is speech recognition software that can input text for users, this may not give the most accurate results.
+Not everyone can type into a search tool, and although there is speech recognition software that can input text for users, this may not give the most accurate results.

 Accuracy is also a key factor.
-In this sentence I’ve typed broccoli incorrectly a couple of times, before letting autocorrect takeover.
+In this sentence, I’ve typed broccoli incorrectly several times before letting autocorrect take over.
 How many retail search tools allow for mistakes or inaccuracies or ‘near enough’ searches?

 It’s also a question of preference.
-There are numerous studies about whether users prefer to use search vs. menu navigation to find what they want, and generally there’s a 50/50 split.
-So it’s clear that in order to provide a good user experience for 100% of your costumes, you need to optimize for navigation as well as search.
+There are numerous studies about whether users prefer to use search vs. menu navigation to find what they want, and generally, there’s a 50/50 split.
+So it’s clear that you need to optimize navigation and search to provide a good user experience for 100% of your costumes.

 Amazon Fresh has helpful images associated with top categories, and clear sub-categorization of products